nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 Note (1): The installation using the setup script is only for Linux systems.
 To install Security Server Sidecar on Windows or MacOS operating systems, follow the [Installation using Dockerhub image](#261-installation-using-dockerhub-image).

+Note (2): It is strongly recommended to configure the Security Server Sidecar container to use volumes and external database to persist information outside the Security Server Sidecar container in a production environment.
+More information can be found on sections [2.9 Volume support](#29-volume-support) and [2.7 External database](#27-external-database).

 ##### 2.6.2.1 Security Server Sidecar Slim

 To install the Security Server Sidecar slim, modify the Docker image build path in the `setup_security_server_sidecar.sh` script by changing the path `sidecar/Dockerfile` to `sidecar/slim/Dockerfile`.
 The Sidecar is a slim version of the sidecar who does not include support for message logging and monitoring.